aadityarshah/aadityarshah/README.md

   </a>
 </p>

-**MusicLib** is a native Android application built with Kotlin and Jetpack Compose, providing high-quality, royalty-free background music for short-form content creators.
+**MusicLib** is a released, now-paused native Android application built with Kotlin and Jetpack Compose.
+It explored how a small mobile product could carry an idea from prototype through public release and maintenance for short-form content creators.

 - 🚀 **Official Website:** [musiclib-dev.github.io](https://musiclib-dev.github.io/)
 - 🤖 **Play Store:** [Download on Google Play](https://play.google.com/store/apps/details?id=com.musiclib)